tastejs/nuxt-movies/README.md

 # nuxt-movies

 A Nuxt.js Movies application using [The Movie Database (TMDb)](https://developers.themoviedb.org/3) API.
-Built using [Vue.js](https://github.com/vuejs/vue) and [Nuxt.js](https://github.com/nuxt/nuxt.js).
-Our version is built by the Nuxt.js and Chrome teams using the foundational work done by [jason.codes](https://movies.jason.codes/).
+Built using [Vue.js](https://github.com/vuejs/vue) and [Nuxt](https://github.com/nuxt/nuxt.js).
+Our version is built by the Nuxt and Chrome teams using the foundational work done by [jason.codes](https://movies.jason.codes/).

 ## Quick setup